cBioPortal/cbioportal/portal/src/main/resources/content/faqs_tcga.markdown

 # Can I use figures from the Portal in my publications or presentations?

 Yes, you are free to use any of the figures from the portal in your publications or presentations (many are available as PDFs for easier scaling and editing).
 When you do, please cite Cerami et al., Cancer Discov.
-2012 and/or Gao et al. Sci.
+2012 and Gao et al. Sci.
 Signal.
 2013.

 # How do I cite the portal?